CyVerse-learning-materials/neon_workshop_2019/step1.rst

 **Expected Outcomes**

-* The history of the iPlantCollaborative, which led to CyVerse, as overview of the last 10 years of the project.
-The present impacts of the project, and future directions we are headed.
+* Learn the history of the iPlantCollaborative, which led to CyVerse, as overview of the last 10 years of the project.
+Learn about the present impacts of the project, and future directions we are headed.

-* The goal of the Data Store overview include understanding how to move new data onto CyVerse Data Store, hosting data publically, and working with iRODS iCommands interface.
+* Learn how to move data in and out of the CyVerse Data Store, host data publically, and introduce the iRODS iCommands interface.

-* The Discovery Environment section includes the creation of non-interactive apps using Docker, for running individual jobs, as well as pipeline workflow executions.
-The VICE application platform will also be covered.
+* Learn how to utilize the data science workbench (Discovery Environment): how to create non-interactive apps using Docker, for running individual jobs as well as pipeline workflow execution.
+Learn about the Visual Interactive Computing Environment (VICE) for launching common scientific IDE (RStudio, Shiny, Jupyter Lab, Ubuntu Desktops).

-* Agave involves high level examples of working with High Throughput Computing and High Performance Computing in a 'bring your own compute' scenario.
+* Introduction to Agave and how it utilizes High Throughput Computing and High Performance Computing for a 'bring your own compute' platform.

 ----